gabrielgodoy-zz/gabrielgodoy.github.io/_posts/2016-12-24-prototype-and-prototypal-inheritance.markdown

 tags:
     - js
     - front-end
-twitter_text: "Exploring Prototypes"
+twitter_text: "Prototype and prototypal inheritance"
 ---

 This post assumes that you have basic knowledge of Javascript.

-## Prototypes
 I will cover on this first section two different roles that the property **prototype** can have depending on its context:

 1. Prototype as a hidden property in all objects